 Did you know? …

-For men, Better2Know offers swab tests.
-Your Better2Know Doctor will determine the appropriate site (visible wart, urethra, or anus) for sampling.
+For men, the standard HPV test is a swab of a visible wart or lesion; your Better2Know doctor will help you to determine the appropriate site (visible wart, urethra, or anus) for sampling.

 Your results will be available within 3 working days from receipt of your samples at our laboratory.
 You can keep track of your results using Better2Know’s secure Patient Area on our website.
 Our expert sexual health advisors will also contact you once all your results are ready to report.